Betting markets heavily favor Warnock over Walker in Georgia runoff

 Though popular Georgia Gov. Brian Kemp (R) has campaigned for Walker for the first time ahead of the runoff, the governor won’t be on the ballot, which is seen as a handicap for Walker.

-Neither former President Trump nor President Biden have campaigned in Georgia ahead of the high-stakes Senate election, though former President Obama did stump with Warnock earlier this week.
+Neither former President Trump nor President Biden has campaigned in Georgia ahead of the high-stakes Senate election, though former President Obama did stump with Warnock earlier this week.

 Though Democrats have already won enough races to keep control of the Senate, the Georgia contest could have significant repercussions on both sides of the political aisle.

-A Warnock win could deliver yet another midterm loss to former President Trump, and it could reduce the leverage of moderate Democratic Sens.
+A Warnock win could deliver yet another midterm loss to Trump, and it could reduce the leverage of moderate Democratic Sens.
 Joe Manchin (W.Va.) and Kyrsten Sinema (Ariz.).